-No, they are not.
-PDF documents can be created in a variety of ways.
-PDFs that are generated from an electronic source, (such as an MS Word document), a computer generated report, or spreadsheet data, have an internal structure that can be read and interpreted.
+As noted above, there is more than one way to create a PDF document.
+You can create PDFs from an electronic source.
+These are known as "native" PDFs and are generated from digital file formats, such as an MS Word document, a computer generated report, or an MS Excel spreadsheet.
+They have an internal structure that can be read and interpreted.
 These "generated" PDF documents already contain characters that have an electronic character designation.
-As such, conversion from such a PDF can rely on these electonic character designations and provide reliable output.
+As such, conversion from such a PDF can rely on these electronic character designations and provide reliable output.

 A document that is scanned and converted into a PDF document provides the basis for which character recognition software may interpret each character image on the PDF and assign it an electonic character-based file that can then be entered into an editable format, such as a Text or Word document.

 There are issues that can affect the quality of the OCR output, such as poor image quality of the scanned document, a mixture of fonts used in the scanned documents, the italicized and underlining of fonts, all of which can blur the quality and shape of the individual characters.
 Because of this, it is much more difficult to ensure that the character that is “recognized” by the OCR software is the character on the scanned document.

 There are a variety of scan to PDF software on the market today that can assist with this.
 If you’re looking to convert to formats other than word, a program like Able2Extract Professional v.9.0 can help.
 It contains advanced OCR technology which is used to accurately extract the information in scanned PDFs.

 I've been @able2extract excel sheets from a pdf scan; saving 2 days worth of my time.
 You guys have an amazing piece of software!